Least trimmed squares regression with missing values and cellwise outliers: Preliminaries

 The cellMCD estimator minimizes the objective of~\eqref{eq:cellMCD} through block-coordinate descent.
 More precisely, we iterate between updating $(\bmu, \bSigma)$ and $\bW$ while keeping the other quantity fixed.
-Updating $\bW$ for fixed $(\bmu, \bSigma)$ boils down to a thresholding rule based on the contribution of each cell to the observed likelihood.
-Updating $(\bmu,\bSigma)$ for fixed $\bW$ works by optimizing the observed likelihood as is done in missing value problems.
+Updating $\bW$ for fixed $(\bmu, \bSigma)$ boils down to a thresholding rule based on the contribution of each cell to the objective~\eqref{eq:cellMCD}.
+Updating $(\bmu,\bSigma)$ for fixed $\bW$ works by optimizing the observed likelihood, as is done in missing value problems.
 It has been proved that each step of the algorithm lowers the objective, so the algorithm always converges.
+The cellMCD was applied to cluster analysis \citep{zaccaria2025} and to outlier explanation \citep{mayrhofer2026}.